-- The Board incorporates the following material by reference: - 1) 49 CFR 173 (1988). - 2) "Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods," EPA Publication No. SW-846 (Third Edition, 1986, as amended by Revision I (December 1987)).
-(Available from: Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
-20401, (202-783-3238)). - b) This Section incorporates no later amendments or editions.
+"Test Methods for Evaluating Solid Wastes, Physical/Chemical Methods", EPA Publication No. SW-846 (Third Edition, 1986, as amended by Revision I (December 1987), Doc.
+No. PB 89-148076).

+b) This Section incorporates no later amendments or editions.

-No person shall cause or allow the construction, use or operation of any facility or unit in violation of the Act or regulations adopted by the Board thereunder, including but not limited to this Part.
+No-person shall cause or allow the construction or operation of any facility or unit in violation of the Act or regulations adopted by the Board thereunder, including but not limited to this Part.